Ninjadini/Neuro/README.md

 ```
 In the editor's 'Tests' section at the bottom, it'll turn red if the validation fails.

-Your validator will also show up as one of the tests in Unity's edit mode test runner under NeuroContentTestsRunner > TestRefTables
+Your validator will also be automatically included in Unity's edit mode test runner under NeuroContentTestsRunner > TestRefTables

 ### Converting external objects to be neuro friendly
-Say you want to use an object in Neuro world, but you can not modify the code, e.g. 3rd party
+Say you want to use an object in Neuro world, but you can not modify the code, e.g. 3rd party.

 You can write the 'sync' code manually.
 This is how Unity's build in data types such as Vector3 are registered.
-See full example of Unity ones in this class: NeuroDefaultUnityTypesHook
+See full example of Unity ones in this class: [NeuroDefaultUnityTypesHook.cs](Ninjadini.Neuro.Unity/RunTime/NeuroDefaultUnityTypesHook.cs)

 Short example using FloatABC:
 ```